-For the year ended June 30, 2020, the District recognized OPEB expense of \$32,940, including an implicit subsidy of \$4,868.
-At June 30, 2020, the District reported deferred outflows of resources and deferred inflows of resources related to OPEBs from the following sources:
+For the year ended June 30, 2021, the District recognized OPEB expense of \$32,940, including an implicit subsidy of \$4,868.
+At June 30, 2021, the District reported deferred outflows of resources and deferred inflows of resources related to OPEBs from the following sources:

-Deferred Outflows Deferred Inflows

-2020 of R of Resources of Resources

-Differences between expected and

-actual experience \$ - \$ 84,466

-Changes of assumptions 82,838 554

-Net difference between projected and actual earnings on investments 12,434

-Changes in proportion and differences between District contributions and ,

-proportionate share of contributions 16,544 3,744

-District contributions subsequent to

-the measurement date 20,142

-\$ 119,524 \$ 101,198
+2021 0 Deferred Outflows of Resources Deferred nflows Resources Differences between expected and cesources 011 ccsources actual experience \$ 66,629 \$ 66,681 Changes of assumptions 69,365 422 Net difference between projected and actual earnings on investments 13,255 - Changes in proportion and differences between District contributions and proportionate share of contributions 13,405 5,625 District contributions subsequent to the measurement date 21,824 - \$ 184,478 \$ 72,728

-Of the total amount reported as deferred outflows of resources related to OPEB, \$20,142 resulting from District contributions subsequent to the measurement date and before the end of the fiscal year will be included as a reduction of the collective net OPEB liability in the year ended June 30, 2021.
+Of the total amount reported as deferred outflows of resources related to OPEB, \$21,824 resulting from District contributions subsequent to the measurement date and before the end of the fiscal year will be included as a reduction of the collective net OPEB liability in the year ended June 30, 2023.

-Actuarial Methods and Assumptions: The total OPEB liability in the June 30, 2020 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+Actuarial Methods and Assumptions - The total OPEB liability in the June 30, 2021 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Valuation Date Measurement Date June 30, 2019 June 30, 2020 Experience Study July 1, 2013 - June 30, 2018 Actuarial Cost Method Entry Age Normal Amortization Method Level Percent of Pay Remaining Amortization Period 24 Years, Closed Payroll Growth Rate 2.00% Asset Valuation Method 20% of the difference between the market value of assets and the expected actuarial value of assets is recognized Inflation 2.30% Salary Increase 3.30% to 10.30%, varies by service Investment Rate of Return 6.25% Healthcare Trend Rates Pre-65 Initial trend starting at 6.40% at January 1, 2022 and gradually decreasing to an ultimate trend rate of 4.05% over a period of 14 years Post-65 Initial trend starting at 2.90% at January 1, 2022 and gradually decreasing to an ultimate trend rate of 4.05% over a period of 14 years

-Mortality Pre-retirement PUB-2010 General Mortality table, for the Non-Hazardous Systems, and the PUB-2010 Public Safety Mortality table for the Hazardous Systems, projected with the ultimate rates from the MP-2014 mortality improvement scale using a base year of 2010 Post-retirement (non- disabled) System-specific mortality table based on mortality experience from 2013-2018, projected with the ultimate rates from MP-2014 mortality improvement scale using a base year of 2019 Post-retirement (disabled) PUB-2010 Disabled Mortality table, with a 4-year set-forward for both male and female rates, projected with the ultimate rates from the MP-2014 mortality improvement scale using a base year of 2010
+Valuation Date Measurement Date Experience Study Actuarial Cost Method Payroll Growth Rate Inflation Salary Increase Investment Rate of Return Healthcare Trend Rates June 30, 2020 June 30, 2021 July 1, 2013 - June 30, 2018 Entry Age Normal 2.00% 2.30% 3.30% to 10.30%, varies by service 6.25% Pre-65 Initial trend starting at 6.30% at January 1, 2023 and gradually decreasing to an ultimate trend rate of 4.05% over a period of 13 years.
+Post-65 Initial trend starting at 6.30% at January 1, 2023 and gradually decreasing to an ultimate trend rate of 4.05% over a period of 13 years.
+Mortality Pre-retirement PUB-2010 General Mortality table, for the Non-Hazardous Systems, and the PUB-2010 Public Safety Mortality table for the Hazardous Systems, projected with the ultimate rates from the MP-2014 mortality improvement scale using a base year of 2010 Post-retirement (non-disabled) System-specific mortality table based on mortality experience from 2013-2018, projected with the ultimate rates from MP-2014 mortality improvement scale using a base year of 2019 Post-retirement (disabled) PUB-2010 Disabled Mortality table, with a 4-year set-forward for both male and female rates, projected with the ultimate rates from the MP-2014 mortality improvement scale using a base year of 2010 reviewed during the June 30, 2020, valuation process and was updated to better reflect the plan's anticipated long-term healthcare costs.
+There were no other material assumption changes.